How to calm your pet in a storm

 • shaking

-• their ears pinned back to their head
+• pinned back ears

 • a tucked tail